5 Key Qualities Successful Project Managers Have in Common

-Similarly, they have a designated budget for conferences, courses and seminars.
-Software companies that organise Hackathons are a great example of this strategy.
+Similarly, they have a designated budget for conferences, courses, and seminars.
+Software companies that organize Hackathons are a great example of this strategy.
 What a great way to promote positive competitiveness among your colleagues while at the same time encouraging self-improvement and fun.

-Continuous improvement is crucial for optimising business processes and ensuring employees are expanding their skillset and advancing in the right direction.
+Continuous improvement is crucial for optimizing business processes and ensuring employees are expanding their skillset and advancing in the right direction.

 Team retrospectives are an increasingly popular strategy when it comes to identifying areas of improvement within the team.
 Gather the team around, make sure everyone is feeling comfortable and safe before asking to reflect on their performance in the last couple of weeks.
 The following questions are a great starting point: